FAMILY & FRIENDS

 The pandemic has severely diminished our social skills as most of us have avoided all social functions, school, sports and health clubs, worship services, groups or worked from home to avoid exposure to Covid-19.

-Friendships are more common when couples have children because they share routines, commonalities and geographic conveniences.
+Friendships are more common when couples have children because they share routines, commonalities, and geographic conveniences.

 Letting friends go from our lives is not easy for any of us.
-After all, you’ve confided in them at some point in your friendship, and they carry a piece of your story with them.
+You have confided in them at some point in your friendship, and they carry a piece of your story with them.